hasura/plugin-hub/src/plugins/profile/README.md

 ## Headers

-- `profile-filename`: Required.
-Specifies the output file for the profiling report
+- `profile-filename`: Specifies the output file for the profiling report.
+Defaults to the query operation name.
 - `x-hasura-user`: User identifier for tracking profiling requests

 ## Request Body